 All sources of funding should be declared as an acknowledgement at the end of the text.
 Authors should declare the role of study sponsors, if any, in the study design, in the collection, analysis and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.
 If the study sponsors had no such involvement, the authors should so state.

-Include in the manuscript a short biography of each author.
+Include in the title page a short biography of each author.

 Number tables consecutively in Arabic in accordance with their appearance in the text.
 All tables must have a title, and may be accompanied by a brief description of the data contained within the table.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Standard abbreviations of units of measurements should be added between parentheses.
 Numerical data should be aligned using decimal points; in numbers less than one, a zero should precede the decimal point.
 Ditto marks must not be used.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.

 Responsibility for the accuracy of bibliographic citations lies entirely with the Authors.

 Citing and listing of Web references.
 As a minimum, the full URL should be given.
 Any further information, if known (Author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.Text: Indicate references by number(s) in square brackets in line with the text.
 The actual Authors can be referred to, but the reference number(s) must always be given.

 List: Number the references (numbers in square brackets) in the list in the order in which they appear in the text.Examples:

 Reference to a journal publication: